Sniryefet/Deliveries-Service/README.md

 ### Prerequisite
  Since there are 3rd parties involve we shall create API keys to use them.
-Please create a file under the project called ".mykeys" and add "HOLIDAYS=<YOUR_KEY>", and "GEOCODING=<YOUR_KEY>" separate by new line.
+Please create a file under the project called ".mykeys" and add "HOLIDAYS=<YOUR_KEY>", and "GEOCODING=<YOUR_KEY>" separatet by new line.
 You can create your API keys from the following sources: [https://holidayapi.com/docs](), [https://holidayapi.com/docs]()

 ### Code Layers / Project Structure
 1. **api** - interface layer that expose the functionality to the world (TODO: exclude it to a different service)